At the University of Redlands, students can pursue their passions and potential.

 International Student Budget:

 Financial Aid: International students are eligible for merit-based scholarships up to $27,000 per year at the University of Redlands.
-The University also offers a limited number of international scholarships.
+The University also offers limited need-based financial aid.

 Test Score Requirements: If English is your first language, you must submit an SAT or ACT score.
 If your first language is not English, you may meet English proficiency by certain scores on the SAT, ACT, TOEFL, or IELTS.
 Minimum scores can be found online at redlands.edu.